Through ClientSite you can filter variants and download your reports

 MLPA analysis

-Turnaround time (TAT): 35 days
+Turnaround time (TAT): 20 working days

 Semi-quantitative and widely contrasted technique in molecular genetics laboratories, that allows the diagnosis of pathologies due to variation in the number of copies and, in some cases, to methylation alterations.
 There are many commercial kits for the study of individual genes, panels of genes related to certain pathologies or extensive chromosomal regions involved in microdeletion/microduplication syndromes.
 HIC offers MLPA services based on the MRC-Holland kits.